Abhisheksiddaraju/Financial-Tracker/README.md

 ### 2. **Track Transactions**
    - Use "Transactions" tab to log daily expenses and income
    - Categories align with your budget for seamless analysis
+   - Click any column header to sort transactions (ascending/descending)
    - Edit transactions inline if needed

 ### 3. **Monitor ETF Portfolio**